kyma-project/telemetry-manager/docs/user/03-traces.md

 ### Step 3.
 Switch the protocol to HTTP

 To use the HTTP protocol instead of the default GRPC, use the `protocol` attribute and ensure that the proper port is configured as part of the endpoint.
-Typically port `4317` is used for GRPC and port `4318` for HTTP.
+Typically, port `4317` is used for GRPC and port `4318` for HTTP.
 ```yaml
 apiVersion: telemetry.kyma-project.io/v1alpha1
 kind: TracePipeline